bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

 # Readme file for setting up Apache Mesos support for IBM® InfoSphere Streams
 This Readme file describes how to install and configure Apache Mesos for InfoSphere® Streams.

+## mkdomain command
+streamtool mkdomain --property domain.externalResourceManager=mesos

 ## To Do (Working notes to get version 1.0.0 ready)
+* Double check synchronized blocks
+* Traverse ResourceDescriptor
+	* Map how fields are used and named
+	* Be able to get this from a StreamsMesosResource object
 * Initial version of --deploy (done)
   * Will come back to this after getting stuff to work
 * Command executor